-About a year ago we featured the Aurora, a tiny house concept with two large slide-outs that transform the house from a street legal 8.5-feet wide to over 15-feet wide when parked.
-ZeroSquared, the Canadian design firm behind the Aurora, recently brought the tiny home to market.
+A few years ago we featured the Aurora, a tiny house concept with two large slide-outs that transform the house from a street legal 8.5-feet wide to over 15-feet wide when parked.
+ZeroSquared, the Canadian design firm behind the Aurora, now has the tiny house in full production.

 While measuring only 26-feet, the Aurora offers 374-square-feet of living space in its expanded state.
 The tiny home has a layout more similar to an urban apartment than the typical trailer-based tiny house.